MatthijsKamstra/haxejs/12automation/example2.md

 ```

-## The Haxe build file, javascript.hxml
+## The Haxe build file, build.hxml

-Copy and past the following lines in a document named `javascript.hxml`
+Copy and past the following lines in a document named `build.hxml`
-This is the short version, you want to check out the full version open this [file](/code2/javascript.hxml);
+This is the short version, you want to check out the full version open this [file](/code2/build.hxml);

 ```
 -cp src